Tarall0/secret-santa/README.md

 - Add participants to your Secret Santa group
 - Assign Secret Santas with a fun confetti effect
-- View assigned Secret Santas and group information
+- ~~View assigned Secret Santas and group information~~
+- Send e-mail to each participants added

 ## Usage

 To use this application, follow these steps:

 1. Enter your group's name.
-2. Enter your username.
+2. Enter your username and your email.
-3. Add participants by providing their names.
+3. Add participants by providing their names and their e-mail address.
 4. Click the "Assign Santas" button to randomly assign Secret Santas.
+5. Nothing more, each participants will receive their e-mail with the assigned Santa

 ## Dependencies

+### Frontend
 - React
 - Canvas Confetti
+- FontAwesome icons
+### Backend
+- Express
+- Cors
+- Nodemailer